- AKC Library & Archives

 The AKC Archives began in 1998 as a service to Parent Clubs.
 Since then, it has grown to include AKC Administrative records, and personal collections of prominent men and women in the sport.

-The AKC Library & Archives holdings also include a complete run of the AKC Gazette and other bound periodicals, foreign and domestic Stud Books, art, literature, juvenile books, stamps, bookplates, scrapbooks, and vertical files of clippings, magazine articles, and photographs.
+The AKC Library & Archives holdings also include a complete run of the AKC Gazette and other bound periodicals, foreign and domestic Stud Books, bound volumes of AKC-licensed dog show catalogs (1877-1983), art, literature, juvenile books, stamps, bookplates, scrapbooks, and vertical files of clippings, magazine articles, and photographs.
 The collection boasts such rare books as Johannes Caius’s De Canibus Britannicis, published in 1570; Cynographia Britannica by Sydenham Edwards, published in 1800; and the personal libraries of renowned fanciers John Cross, the Shearer sisters, Alva Rosenberg, and more.

-For all research inquiries, general questions or comments, please contact:
+The collections are open to all researchers Monday through Friday.
+For all research inquiries, appointment requests, general questions or comments, please contact:

 American Kennel Club